 But Occupy supporters recently have turned their attention away from the port, instead focusing on weekly Saturday night marches in downtown Oakland against alleged police brutality.
 Approving the resolution could backfire, Occupy supporter Barucha Peller said, because Occupy protesters might want to show that "people can demonstrate at a public place where the 1 percent makes its wealth."

 Last year's protests did not cost the port any customers, but they made it harder to attract new business, said port spokesman Issac Kos-Read.
-He added that the port is formulating a plan with government and law enforcement officials
+He added that the port is formulating a plan with government and law enforcement officials to remain open during future protests.

 The resolution again calls on the mayor and city administrator to "use whatever lawful tools we have ... to prevent future shutdowns or disruptions of any port operations."
 That language drew concerns last month that it could lead to more clashes between police and protesters, and police estimated that it would cost $1.5 million to ensure that the port stayed open.